Fedefirewall/thingsboard_python_rest/README.md

 Not ready for prime time!
-(Incomplete and undocumented, and most of things dont works, prbably because they changed the API)
+(Incomplete and undocumented, and most of things dont works, prbably because they changed the API) I fixed some of the functions and now they work, i will slowly try to fix them all.

 This code is utterly untested, but will get you pointed in the right direction.